 What is Refugee Week?

-World Refugee Day is 20 June, and every year the UK celebrates Refugee Week around this date.
+World Refugee Day takes place on 20 June, and every year the UK celebrates Refugee Week around this date.
+Refugee Week 2025 will run from 16th – 22nd June.

-This programme of cultural events, sport, community arts, and education highlights refugees’ unique contributions to national and local culture.
+This programme of cultural events, sport, community arts and education highlights and celebrates refugees’ unique contributions to our national and local culture.
 It also aims to create dialogue and understanding about why people flee their homeland in search of safety and seek asylum abroad.

 Refugee Week was established in 1988 to counter negative depictions of refugees in the media, and to overcome community objections.
 The events and educational opportunities of the programme are now an annual highlight for people all over the country.
 It is operated by Counterpoints Arts in partnership with UNHCR, the British Red Cross, the National Education Union, Refugee Action, Oxfam, and many other national and international organisations.

-More than anything, Refugee Week aims to showcase the talents and contributions of refugees.
-While no one should feel like they need to prove themselves, it’s important to give people the space to demonstrate their unique skills and stories.
+More than anything, Refugee Week aims to celebrate the talents and contributions of refugees.
+While no one should feel like they need to ‘prove‘ themselves in order to find a safe home, it’s important to give people the space to demonstrate their unique skills and stories.

 It’s open to everyone